-Google Now is a feature you might not know you already have on your smartphone or tablet, or even have access to.
-It's a really handy source of information so here's where we show you how to use Google Now and what it can do.
+You might have previously used the now-retired Google Now feature on your Android phone or tablet, and found it to be a really handy source of information.
 But things have progressed with Google Assistant, which is now available on even more devices.

 The Google Assistant is also available for iPhones running iOS 9.3 or later - grab it free from the App Store.